filakhtov/gentoo-use-docs/app-text/evince.md

 It is safe to disable the flag.

+### spell
+Pass the `--with-gspell` option to the configure script.
+Use the gspell library to enable spell-checking capabilities.
+Both, a document content and annotations support is provided.

+This flag can be safely disabled.

 ### t1lib
 Only makes sense when the `dvi` flag is enabled.
 Pass the `--enable-t1lib` option to the configure script.
 Link the `libdvidocument` library against the `t1lib` library to provide support for the scalable Adobe Type 1 (aka PostScript Type 1) fonts to improve font rendering quality.